The Essential WCAG Checklist for Website Accessibility

 WCAG Conformance and Digital Accessibility Laws

-Everyone has the right to access and use online content — following the success criteria included above enables you to create an accessible, inclusive environment that everyone can use.
+Everyone has the right to access and use online content — following the success criteria included above enables you to create an accessible, functional environment that everyone can use.
 However, digital accessibility is also a legal requirement around the world.
 Most international accessibility laws use WCAG as the standard for accessibility, including:

 The Americans with Disabilities Act (ADA): The ADA prohibits discrimination against individuals with disabilities in public spaces, which includes the internet.
 Failure to follow the ADA (which includes creating an ADA-compliant website) can result in potential legal action.
 To comply with the ADA, you’ll need to meet the requirements included in WCAG 2.1 Level AA.